 1. Fabric Reupholstering

 While basic fixes involve reattaching the existing headliner, sometimes the material is beyond repair.
 In such cases, consider reupholstering the entire headliner with a matching fabric for a fresh look.
-(See Also: How to Clean Softex Seats Toyota: Ultimate Guide for Spotless Interior Care)
+(See Also: What is Toyota Softex Material?
+Benefits, Durability, and Care Guide)

 2. Foam Backing Addition